 In a survey by the National Headache Foundation, headache sufferers were given a list of 16 possible triggers.
 They then were asked to rank them in terms of what commonly brought on their migraines and other headaches.
 Three out of every four respondents said that weather triggered their headache pain.
 Specific weather triggers include:

 Listed below are common environmental triggers for headaches included in the survey and the percentage of people who identified them as triggers.
 People often have more than one type of trigger for their headaches.
 How many, if any, of these factors trigger your headaches?

 Weather or barometric pressure changes: 73%

 Extreme heat or cold: 38%

 Most of the participants reported that these environmental triggers have kept them from participating in their normal outdoor activities.
 They also said they'd stayed away from places likely to have smoke in the air, such as restaurants or bars.

 Why Weather Triggers Headaches and Migraines

-These experts also believe that people who get frequent headaches have a greater sensitivity to changes in the environment.
+Experts believe that people who get frequent headaches have a greater sensitivity to changes in the environment.
 They also have a lower threshold to the pain response.
-The reason for these things, the experts say, may be that people with migraines have likely inherited this sensitivity.
+The reason, they suspect, is that people who get migraines have likely inherited this sensitivity.